You are currently viewing Obsessive-Compulsive Disorder (OCD) – Causes & Treatments

 • Common Medications: Fluoxetine (Prozac), Sertraline (Zoloft), Fluvoxamine (Luvox), and Escitalopram (Lexapro).

-• What They Do: SSRIs increase serotonin levels in the brain, which can help reduce OCD symptoms.
+• What They Do: These medicines are called SSRIs.
+They raise serotonin levels in the brain.
+This can help ease OCD symptoms.

-• How They Work: SSRIs are typically prescribed as a first-line medication for OCD and may be used alone or in combination with CBT.
+• How They Work: SSRIs are often the first drugs doctors give for OCD.
+They may be used alone or with CBT.

 Other Medications: